Union Square/Market Street station: History

 San Francisco Chronicle architecture critic John King called Union Square/Market Street the "most disappointing in terms of design" of the Central Subway stations.
 King criticized the bare concrete walls and large ceiling beams of the platform level, as well as the "nondescript" nature of the Union Square headhouse.

+The Central Subway was closed from February 26 to March 14, 2025, for water leakage mitigation at Chinatown station.

 Artwork

 Of the ten artworks installed for the Central Subway, three are located at Union Square/Market Street station: